Privacy Policy

 For Operator account information (email used to sign in, billing information, account settings), RowRouter is the “controller” under GDPR-style terminology and the “business” under CCPA-style terminology.

-For data that an Operator chooses to process through the Service — including Airtable records pulled in to build forms, recipient email addresses the Operator supplies, and the contents of recipient submissions (collectively, “Customer Data”) — the Operator is the controller and RowRouter acts as a processor or service provider on the Operator’s behalf.
+For data that an Operator chooses to process through the Service — including records pulled from connected data sources to build forms, recipient email addresses the Operator supplies, and the contents of recipient submissions (collectively, “Customer Data”) — the Operator is the controller and RowRouter acts as a processor or service provider on the Operator’s behalf.
 If you are a Recipient and have questions about why you received a link or how the underlying record will be used, please contact the Operator who sent you the link; their identity is shown on the link page.

 2. Information We Collect